-Analysis | What is court packing and why are some Democrats seriously considering it?
+Analysis | What is court packing, and why are some Democrats seriously considering it?

 Considering there is a pandemic and calls for action on racial injustice, moving to expand the Supreme Court doesn’t seem like the first to-do item on their list.
 But what if Democrats start passing Biden’s agenda, and inevitable challenges by Republicans make their way to a conservative Supreme Court, which stops some of the legislation?

 There could be a world in which Biden, frustrated by the court just as Roosevelt was, starts thinking differently about the court’s makeup.
-Biden would need majority votes in the House of Representatives and in the Senate to approve expanding the court, just like any other piece of legislation.
-(Though Senate Republicans could try to filibuster it.)
+Biden would need majority votes in the House of Representatives and in the Senate to approve expanding the court, just like any other piece of legislation (though Senate Republicans could try to filibuster it).
 If the law passed, he and the Democratic Senate could add justices with a simple majority vote.

 There’s also a world in which even just talking about changing the court actually changes how partisan the court is, like what happened under Roosevelt.
 Packing the court has ramifications for the justices as much as the politicians who do it.

-“It will be a severe blow to the legitimacy of the Supreme Court if people look at it say: ‘This is a compromised court, with these judges appointed by a minority president,'” said Wheeler.
+“It will be a severe blow to the legitimacy of the Supreme Court if people look at it say: ‘This is a compromised court, with these judges appointed by a minority president,’ ” Wheeler said.